The Bankrate promise

 Individuals who buy properties, renovate them and resell them for a profit, known as property flippers, will often get hard money financing, says Julie Aragon, a Los Angeles-based mortgage expert with Arbor Financial Group.

-“Property flippers like hard money loans because they can get the cash fast,” Aragon says.
+“Property flippers like hard money loans because they can get the cash fast,” says Aragon.
 “This expediency is beneficial when they’re bidding on a property.
 They will have the advantage over someone who might need a month to close.”

 Borrowers who don’t qualify for traditional loans

 There are many reasons some borrowers don’t qualify for a traditional loan, such as a 30-year fixed-rate mortgage from a bank.
 These reasons might include a recent divorce that affected their credit score, or the inability to document their income.
-For business owners, proving income can sometimes be challenging, Aragon says.
+For business owners, proving income can sometimes be challenging.

-“Self-employed people who write everything off might be able to afford a mortgage, but their taxes don’t reflect that,” Aragon says.
+“Self-employed people who write everything off might be able to afford a mortgage, but their taxes don’t reflect that,” says Aragon.
 “For them, hard money loans are their only option.”

 Homeowners facing foreclosure with substantial equity in their home